 Do you ever feel, Lawn mowing is a tedious job?
 And if the engine of your lawn mowing machine keeps cutting off because of its outdated spark plug, it becomes more disturbing.
-In such a case, changing spark plug should be the to-do thing.
-Now questions may arise regarding– what spark plug to use for lawn mower?
+In such a case, changing the spark plug should be the to-do thing.
+Now questions may arise regarding– What Spark Plug To Use For Lawn Mower?

 Well, worry not because we have got you covered.
-This piece of writing will guide you- how to choose right spark plug and will address a few other queries relating to choosing lawn mower spark plugs.
+This piece of writing will guide you- how to choose the right spark plugs and will address a few other queries relating to choosing lawn mower spark plugs.

-Let’s know about some mostly faced symptoms so that you know whether or not the problem is with your spark plug.
+There are several causes or symptoms that may appear when your spark plugs not working properly.
+And you can easily identify it.
+Let’s know about some mostly faced symptoms so that you know whether or not the problem is with your spark plugs.

 This is the most commonly occurred problem when the spark plug is bad.
 The land mower gets harder than normal to start.

 If it’s a push mower, then it will require more pulls than necessary, and if it’s a lawn tractor, then turning the key once won’t start the engine.
-This happens when the spark created by the plug is too weak to ignite the fuel.
+This happens when the sparks created by the plug are too weak to ignite the fuel.